Noé Cuneo's homepage, Université Paris Cité (formerly Paris Diderot, Paris 7)

 • 28 Nov.
 2024 (Upcoming), Institut Denis Poisson, Université d'Orléans, Journées ANR PERISTOCH.

 • 14 Nov.
-2024 (Upcoming), Institut de Mathématiques de Toulouse, Université Paul Sabatier, Large-time Dynamics of Classical and Quantum Systems workshop.
+2024, Institut de Mathématiques de Toulouse, Université Paul Sabatier, Large-time Dynamics of Classical and Quantum Systems workshop.

 • 02 Apr.
 2024, International Association of Mathematical Physics, One World Mathematical Physics Seminar (online).